publicwhip/publicwhipv2/docs/Milestones.md

     Division motion text is stored in a custom 'wiki' format which needs to be parsed.

-* 0.5 - Create basic division editing system (with no authentication) : Estimate 3-4 days
+* 0.4.5 - Create basic division editing system (with no authentication) : Estimate 3-4 days

+* 0.5 - Show/List policies (aka "dreams" in v1 database).
+Estimate 1 day

+* 0.5.5 - Add ability to modify policies.
+Estimate 2 days.

 * 0.6 - Add authentication.
 Estimate 2-3 days.